top of page

 • Discuss ways self-compassion impacts resilience and perseverance

-• Practice 7 self-compassion techniques to integrate into your clinical work
+• Practice 7 self-compassion techniques

 Mountain Landscape